kirkhauck/romcom/README.md

 # RomCom

 ### Abstract:
-[//]: <> (Briefly describe what you built and its features.
-What problem is the app solving?
-How does this application solve that problem?)

 This app creates a gallery to generate and store book covers consisting of a cover image, book title, and subtitle consisting of two taglines.

 The features include the following: